cdbaca/ssg/posts/best-of-2024.md

 After that, I think it was primarily a hip-hop year, with some incredible releases:

-*Ultra 85* - Logic
+- *Ultra 85* - Logic
-*Chromakopia* - Tyler, the Creator
+- *Chromakopia* - Tyler, the Creator
-*Bando Stone and the New World* - Childish Gambino *Samurai* - Lupe Fiasco and OF COURSE:
+- *Bando Stone and the New World* - Childish Gambino
+- *Samurai* - Lupe Fiasco

+and OF COURSE:

-*GNX* - Kendrick Lamar
+- *GNX* - Kendrick Lamar

 The Kendrick and Drake beef was the highlight of the year.
 It's been talked about a bajillion times online and I do not need to repeat the story.
 But waking up every day or every other day for over a week to new diss tracks, and watching Kendrick just completely dominate from "eupohoria" forward was thrilling.

 Three other albums worth mentioning:

-*Weezer (blue)* - Weezer (there was a 30 year deluxe release and it was fun to rediscover the album) *No Name* - Jack White (this album just absolutely rips) *Beethoven Blues* - Jon Batiste
+- *Weezer (blue)* - Weezer (there was a 30 year deluxe release and it was fun to rediscover the album)
+- *No Name* - Jack White (this album just absolutely rips)
+- *Beethoven Blues* - Jon Batiste

 # Movies

 The standout movies this year for me were:

-*Dune, part II* - movie of the year for me.
+- *Dune, part II* - movie of the year for me.
 The sandworm scene, the end fight scene, and of course Paul's speech when he fully embraces his role as the Lisan al-Gaib (that scene gives me goosebumps every time I watch it)
-*Wicked* - I'm starting to realize just how much I like musicals *Midsommar* - Not released this year, but we watched it for the first time.
+- *Wicked* - I'm starting to realize just how much I like musicals
+- *Midsommar* - Not released this year, but we watched it for the first time.
 Insane movie.
 Not a "favorite" but it really stuck in my head.
-*Deadpool and Wolverine* - just super fun
+- *Deadpool and Wolverine* - just super fun
-*Wild Robot* - also fun, and quite touching
+- *Wild Robot* - also fun, and quite touching
-*Wonka* - continuing the Timothée love
+- *Wonka* - continuing the Timothée love
-*Poor Things* - So strange.
+- *Poor Things* - So strange.
 Another "not a favorite" but it stuck in my head movie.
-*Interstellar* - IMAX re-release.
+- *Interstellar* - IMAX re-release.
 It was amazing and overwhelming.
 Standout scene was the moment when Cooper had to re-align the two spaceships.
 It was *almost* too much to watch.

 # TV

-*The Penguin*
+- *The Penguin*
-*No Good Deed*
+- *No Good Deed*
-*Nobody Wants This*
+- *Nobody Wants This*
-*Sopranos (season 1)* - I watched this when I had the flu in September, great TV.
+- *Sopranos (season 1)* - I watched this when I had the flu in September, great TV.
-*The Joy of Painting with Bob Ross* - Silly, but we turn this on for Cooper every time we leave the house, and then we inadvertently watch it for one or two episodes at some point during the day.
+- *The Joy of Painting with Bob Ross* - Silly, but we turn this on for Cooper every time we leave the house, and then we inadvertently watch it for one or two episodes at some point during the day.
-*Seinfeld*
+- *Seinfeld*
-*Six Feet Under* - we're still in the middle of watching season 1, but it's good *Love is Blind, seasons 6 and 7* - trash, but great trash?
+- *Six Feet Under* - we're still in the middle of watching season 1, but it's good -*Love is Blind, seasons 6 and 7* - trash, but great trash?
-*3 Body Problem* - not as good as the book, of course, but fun anyway
+- *3 Body Problem* - not as good as the book, of course, but fun anyway

 # Books

-*Shift* - Hugh Howey
+- *Shift* - Hugh Howey
-*Dust* - Hugh Howey
+- *Dust* - Hugh Howey
-*Four Thousand Weeks* - Oliver Burkeman
+- *Four Thousand Weeks* - Oliver Burkeman
-*On the Edge of the Dark Sea of Darkness* - Andrew Peterson *Station Eleven* - Emily St. John Mandel
+- *On the Edge of the Dark Sea of Darkness* - Andrew Peterson
+- *Station Eleven* - Emily St. John Mandel
-*Cibola Burn* - James S.A.
+- *Cibola Burn* - James S.A.
 Corey
-*Nemesis Games* - James S.A.
+- *Nemesis Games* - James S.A.
 Corey
-*Babylon's Ashes* - James S.A.
+- *Babylon's Ashes* - James S.A.
 Corey
-*Moonbound* - Robin Sloan
+- *Moonbound* - Robin Sloan
-*Fellowship of the Ring* - J.R.R.
+- *Fellowship of the Ring* - J.R.R.
 Tolkien
-*When We Cease to Understand the World* - Benjamin Labatut *Demon Copperhead* - Barbara Kingsolver
+- *When We Cease to Understand the World* - Benjamin Labatut
+- *Demon Copperhead* - Barbara Kingsolver
-*Piranesi* - Susanna Clarke
+- *Piranesi* - Susanna Clarke
-*The Silent Patient* - Alex Michaelides
+- *The Silent Patient* - Alex Michaelides

 # Everything Else